oneconcern/datamon/docs/proposals/diamond-design.md

 Premises: about detecting conflicts

 1. A bundle has a single namespace for files
-2. If _distinct_ splits upload a file with same path but different data, a conflict is detected at commit time
+2. If _distinct_ splits upload a file with the same path but different data, a conflict is detected at commit time
 3. Conflicting files are the different versions of the same path uploaded by splits
 3. Identical files do not trigger conflicts (check the root hash)
-4. The current arbitration rule is latest write wins (use nanosec timestamp here, not ksuid)
+4. The current arbitration rule is latest write wins (use nano sec timestamp here, not ksuid)

 Premises: about what to do with conflicts